Hancock Fabrics

 Hancock Fabrics was a specialty retailer of crafts and fabrics based in Baldwyn, Mississippi, United States.
 Hancock Fabrics operated as many as 266 stores in 37 states under the Hancock Fabrics name.
 Hancock Fabrics was established by the late Lawrence D. Hancock.
-The final stores were closed on July 27, 2016, after bankruptcy and liquidation.
+On July 27, 2016, all of the stores were closed, marking the end of the chain.

-History
+Retail History

 Early history

 Hancock Fabrics was founded in 1957 in Tupelo, Mississippi by Elaine (1922-2015) and Lawrence Doyce (L.D.)
 Hancock (1913-1998), started out as a cost-efficient retail store and offered a greater selection of merchandise to its customers at lower prices.

 By 1971, when Lucky Stores bought Hancock Fabrics, the chain owned 81 stores and had 265 additional franchise stores in 19 states.

 Growth and reorganization

 In 1985, Hancock Fabrics acquired Minnesota Fabrics, which was based in Charlotte, North Carolina and operated over one hundred stores under the names Minnesota Fabrics and Fabric Warehouse.
 Fabric Warehouse had originally been part of Hancock before they bought Minnesota Fabrics.

 Lucky Stores demerged Hancock in 1987, floating it as a public company.
 By 1992, the company was one of seven major retail piece-goods chains operating 482 stores in the United States.